 The casino reduces the house edge to approximately 0.5% when played with standard four-to-eight deck rules, provided the player follows mathematically optimal hit, stand, and double decisions.
 This approach minimizes losses over time but does not guarantee a profit on any single session or individual hand.

 Mathematical evidence shows that deviating from these charts increases the house advantage significantly.
-For instance, hitting on a hard 12 against a dealer's 4 can increase the house edge by (not confirmed) percentage points per hand.
+For instance, hitting on a hard 12 against a dealer's 4 can increase the house edge by percentage points per hand.
 Most modern casinos utilize continuous shuffling machines (CSMs) to prevent card counting, which makes a strict adherence to basic strategy the only viable way to maintain a low edge.

 Players must recognize that these charts are based on probability, not certainty.
 A player might follow the strategy perfectly and still lose ten consecutive hands due to standard variance.
-The 0.5% edge (not confirmed) is a long-term average, meaning it requires thousands of hands to manifest accurately in a player's bankroll.
+The 0.5% edge is a long-term average, meaning it requires thousands of hands to manifest accurately in a player's bankroll.

 Several caveats apply depending on the specific table rules encountered in a casino.
 The presence of "Dealer Hits Soft 17" (H17) rules increases the house edge by roughly 0.2% compared to "Dealer Stands on Soft 17" (S17) rules.
 This shift alters the optimal move for certain hands, meaning a generic strategy chart may be slightly inaccurate for specific table variations.